Sensory Play and Inclusion

 Quiet Area

 Some areas in the Museum can be loud and overstimulating.
-Headphones are available at the front desk and can be checked out at any time.
+Our sensory packs are available at the front desk and can be checked out at any time.
+Each pack includes headphones and several sensory toys.

 Callie The Therapy Dog

 Families can meet Callie the Therapy Dog on the CMA Stage most Sensory Friendly Sessions.
-Callie enjoys soft sensory play with pets and snuggles.
+Callie offers soft sensory play and snuggles.
+She is very gentle and loves pets!

 Online Resources